Socotra Archipelago (Yemen) (N 1263)

 - Solid waste: primarily in and around main settlements

-On 19 February 2016, the State Party submitted a report on the state of conservation of the property, which is available at https://whc.unesco.org/en/list/1263/documents/.
+On 12 February 2019, the State Party submitted a report on the state of conservation of the property, available at http://whc.unesco.org/en/list/1263/documents/, providing the following information:

 Analysis and Conclusions of the World Heritage Centre and IUCN